Mini-Conf/Mini-Conf/README.md

 ```
 pip install -r requirements.txt

 make run
 ```

-When you are ready to deploy run `make freeze` to get a static version of the site.
+When you are ready to deploy run `make freeze` to get a static version of the site in the `build` folder.

 ### Tour